Skip to Main Content

 What is Rural Placemaking?

-Placemaking is a comprehensive approach to community development that encourages residents to connect and contribute toward a shared vision for their community, and work toward achieving that vision.
+Placemaking is an approach to community development where residents are encouraged to connect and contribute toward a shared vision for their community, and work toward achieving that vision.
 It can include creative and cultural activities, community-centered design, and lively gathering spaces – helping people feel connected to one another and their community.

 Placemaking should engage across sectors of the community including public, private and philanthropic organizations, and include residents often overlooked, such people with lower incomes, young people, and community members from Native and other cultural communities.
 An inclusive process builds trust and increases a community’s capacity to take action around shared values, ultimately leading to greater community well-being.

 Placemaking projects may be as simple as new playground equipment or bathrooms at the park, renovations to a community center or other public building, a mural on the side of a building, or converting an empty lot into a pop-up park.
-These activities, though seemingly minor, can make a huge difference in the character of the town, and draw people together to use the amenity.
-It can help promote connections between people, foster community pride, help residents see that they can make change, and their place is worth investing in.
+These activities can make a huge difference in the character of the town, and draw people together to use the amenity.
+It can help promote connections between people, foster community pride, help residents see themselves as leaders that can make change, and their place is worth investing in.

 The Case for Rural Placemaking